 Although ACA-qualified policies are all guaranteed issue during open enrollment, short-term policies are not regulated by the ACA and will continue to be medically underwritten and provide no coverage for pre-existing conditions.
 Discount plans and supplemental policies tend to be guaranteed issue, but their coverage is gossamer thin and provides no cap on out-of-pocket exposure.

-It’s also important to note that short-term policies have set expiration dates.
+It’s also important to note that short-term / temporary health insurance policies have set expiration dates.
 And while loss of other health insurance that is considered minimum essential coverage is a qualifying event that triggers a special open enrollment period, short-term policies are not minimum essential coverage.